EU Declaration of Compliance for plastic food contact materials

 The Declaration of Compliance is a self-issued document.
 This means that the manufacturer of a plastic food contact material is responsible for writing the declaration in accordance with the rules set out in Regulation 10/2011.

-If you are not sure where to start, our experts are happy to help with any concerns relating to the DoC.
-You can book a free 30-minute consultation with food contact material expert Paula Hirsilä through the link below:
+If you are not sure where to start, our experts are happy to help with any concerns relating to the DoC and the tests that are needed to draft the supporting documents.
+You can contact us using the form below, and we will get back to you in one business day.

 Subscribe to our newsletter to receive regular updates on the laboratory testing industry.